CBET Token Reaches One Day Trading Volume of $0.76 (CBET)

-CBET Token (CBET) traded flat against the dollar during the 1-day period ending at 22:00 PM E.T. on May 26th.
-CBET Token has a total market capitalization of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
-In the last seven days, CBET Token has traded 0% higher against the dollar.
-One CBET Token token can now be bought for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+CBET Token (CBET) traded flat against the dollar during the 1-day period ending at 23:00 PM Eastern on May 28th.
+In the last week, CBET Token has traded 0% higher against the dollar.
+CBET Token has a total market capitalization of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
+One CBET Token token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.